RSAA provides a range of opportunities for undergraduate students to take part in research programs with astronomers at the School.

 A research topic course (ASTR3005) is offered to later-year ANU undergraduates, in which students undertake a research project in any area of astrophysics over the course of a semester.

-Science PhB Advanced Studies Course (SCNC-course) research project
+Science PhB Advanced Studies Course (SCNC-course) research project and awards

 Science PhB students have the opportunity to undertake astrophysics research projects within an Advanced Studies course.
 Interested PhB students should contact the RSAA PhB Convenor, Associate Professor Christoph Federrath (Christoph.Federrath@anu.edu.au), for more information.